 2. Cut back on Salt

 Too much salt makes your body retain excess water which in turn causes bloat that can affect your whole body, hips and thighs included.
 Cut back on processed foods like canned veggies, soups and bottled sauces that are loaded with sodium

 3. Protein, protein, protein!

-Lean protein (with less fat) keeps you fuller for longer, which reduces the likelihood of reaching for a sugary snack after your meal, which aids in fat loss.
+Lean proteins (with less fat) keeps you fuller for longer, which help reduce the likelihood of craving for a sugary snack after your meal, which aids in fat loss.
 Think nuts, salmon, lean meats (such as chicken and turkey), tofu, eggs, yoghurt, tuna and certain cheeses. check this out for a delicious tofu recipe!

 Get the recipe for Protein Packed Chicken Macro bowl here!

 4. Electrolytes in Fruits and Veggies

 Electrolytes are not just in sports drinks, electrolytes like calcium, magnesium and potassium are loaded in healthy foods that are probably already in your diet.
 Electrolytes support hydration and help the body produce energy.
 Banana’s, yoghurt and dark leafy greens are all excellent sources of different electrolytes.
 All of them, particularly potassium compete with salt which helps keeps the fluid balance stable.

 Many of us are confused about carbs and diet.
 How much we should eat if any at all when trying to blast fat.
 The important thing to remember is that not every carbohydrate is created equal.
 Bad carbs are highly processed and are not only high in sugar, but they are also significantly lower in nutrients and fibre than whole foods.
 You can also check out our Carb X here which you have before eating carbs